 Functional air links are among the cornerstones of tourism in Lapland, as the majority of international tourists travel to the region by air.
-In 2018, a record number of 1.33 million passengers passed through Lapland’s airports, and Finavia has prepared for further growth by investing a total of €55 million in the airports of Rovaniemi, Ivalo and Kittilä.
+In 2019, a record number of 1.4 million passengers passed through Lapland’s airports, and Finavia has prepared for further growth by investing a total of €55 million in the airports of Rovaniemi, Ivalo and Kittilä.
 Finavia has estimated that the traffic volume will increase at an annual rate of 3–5% and that Lapland’s airports will serve at least two million passengers in 2030.
-If the rate of growth remains in line with recent years, the two million marker will be reached even earlier than this.

 The state railway company VR’s capacity for Lapland is 450,000 berths and more than a million seats.
 The volume has been estimated to grow by more than 5% a year as international travel in particular has increased significantly in Lapland in recent years.
 Continued growth will inevitably result in increased demand with regard to passenger transport.

 Finland has placed on emphasis on the development of the railway network and the removal of bottlenecks (e.g. double railway line due north).
-A functional railway link in the Bothnian Arc area would benefit trade and industry in Finland and Sweden, and providing electricity for the Kemi-Haaparanta link would be an essential step towards achieving this goal.
+The planned electrification of the rail line from Laurila to Tornio and further to Haparanda will enable the development of passenger traffic between Finland and Sweden by rail.

 The oft-discussed Arctic Ocean Railway is particularly interesting in terms of the region’s global accessibility.
 The planned line would run from Rovaniemi to Sodankylä and, further, to Kirkenes in Norway.
 If constructed, the railway link through Lapland would make the region an important part of global logistics, enabling railway transport from Europe to the Arctic Ocean and the Northeast passage via Lapland.